Neutrinoless double beta decay: Overview

 The simplest decay process is known as the light neutrino exchange.
 It features one neutrino emitted by one nucleon and absorbed by another nucleon (see figure to the right).
 In the final state, the only remaining parts are the nucleus (with its changed proton number $Z$) and two electrons:

 The two electrons are emitted quasi-simultaneously.

 The two resulting electrons are then the only emitted particles in the final state and must carry approximately the difference of the sums of the binding energies of the two nuclei before and after the process as their kinetic energy.
 The heavy nuclei do not carry significant kinetic energy.
-The electrons will be emitted back-to-back due to momentum conservation.